syndesisio/syndesis-quickstarts/hello-world/README.md

 * and as Finish Connector a Logger.

 A message is send every minute and shows up in the Integration Activity screen.

+## Issues
+* Why are you using the LogStep to a log a custom message and not the LogConnector? [issue 3884](https://github.com/syndesisio/syndesis/issues/3884)
+* Why do the Connectors always log `null`? [issue 3880](https://github.com/syndesisio/syndesis/issues/3880)